AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Fibonacci_Fan.md

 {sample}STOCK\_Drawing\_Fibonacci\_Fan\_03{sample}

-To configure the visual settings of a certain level or time zone, use the {api:anychart.core.annotations.FibonacciFan#stroke}stroke(){api},  {api:anychart.core.annotations.FibonacciFan#hoverStroke}hoverStroke(){api}, and {api:anychart.core.annotations.FibonacciFan#selectStroke}selectStroke(){api} methods with a function as a parameter.
+To configure the visual settings of a certain level or time level, use the {api:anychart.core.annotations.FibonacciFan#stroke}stroke(){api},  {api:anychart.core.annotations.FibonacciFan#hoverStroke}hoverStroke(){api}, and {api:anychart.core.annotations.FibonacciFan#selectStroke}selectStroke(){api} methods with a function as a parameter.
 In this function, get level and time level values from the context:

 ```
 // create a Fibonacci Fan annotation